adri567/autogpt/README.md

 # Requirements 🚨

 * Xcode 13.0+
-              * Nested bullet
 * An OpenAI API Key.
   * You can get it here 👉🏽 https://platform.openai.com/account/api-keys